 How do you get there?

-Located 130km east of Calgary, the fastest way to get to Lake Minnewanka is by car.
-With normal traffic, you can get there in just an hour and half.
+Located 130 km east of Calgary, the fastest way to get to Lake Minnewanka is by car.
+With normal traffic, you can get there in just an hour and a half from Calgary.
 Take the Highway 1 and exit toward the Banff/Minnewanka loop.
 Then, follow signs to Cascade Pond/Two Jack Lake and merge onto the beautiful Lake Minnewanka Scenic Drive.

 With year round activities, Lake Minnewanka is an awesome destination for winter or summer lovers alike.
 You can relax while enjoying the beautiful scenery with a picnic.